-In addition, the Group has activated a traditional operational risk transfer policy (to protect against offences such as employee disloyalty, theft and theft damage, cash and valuables in transit losses, computer fraud, forgery, earthquake and fire, and third-party liability), which contributes to mitigating exposure to operational risk, although it does not have an impact in terms of capital requirements yet.
-The internal model insurance mitigation component was submitted for regulatory approval through a specific application to the Bank of Italy in December 2012.
+In addition the Group activated a traditional operational risk transfer policy (to protect against offences such as employee disloyalty, theft and theft damage, cash and valuables in transit losses, computer fraud, forgery, earthquake and fire, and third-party liability), which contributes to mitigating exposure to operational risk.
+At the end of June, in order to allow optimum use of the available operational risk transfer tools, pursuant to applicable regulations, the Group stipulated an innovative insurance coverage policy (a second layer policy) known as Operational Risk Insurance Programme, which offers additional coverage to traditional (first layer) policies, significantly increasing the limit of liability, effectively transferring the risk of significant operational losses to the insurance market.
+The internal model's insurance mitigation component was approved by the Bank of Italy in June 2013 with immediate effect of its benefits on operations and on the capital requirements.